 This is not the first time we are talking about multi install Windows USB here on IntoWindows.
 We have previously covered a bunch of guides to prepare multi-boot Windows USB using scripts and utilities.

 Before this, if you wanted to create a multi install Windows USB, we had to use a tool called WinSetupFromUSB.
-From today, one can use another excellent utility called WinToHDD to create multi install Windows USB.
+From today, one can use another excellent utility called WinToHDD to create a multi install Windows USB.

-WinToHDD is a free tool designed to help PC users easily install and re-install Windows operating system.
-The 2.3 and later versions of WinToHDD support creating multi install Windows USB drives, making it easier for PC users to install multiple versions of Windows operating system from one USB drive.
+WinToHDD is a free tool designed to help PC users easily install and re-install the Windows operating system.
+The 2.3 and later versions of WinToHDD support creating multi install Windows USB drives, making it easier for PC users to install multiple versions of the Windows operating system from one USB drive.

 WinToHDD has always been an easy-to-use utility.
 But if you are using this tool for the first time to prepare a multi install Windows USB, please follow the given below directions.